 Bicycle rickshaws (trishaws) supplement the taxi service in George Town and Melaka and are definitely handy ways of getting around the older parts of town, which have convoluted and narrow streets.

-In major cities there are also buses, which are extremely cheap and convenient, provided you can figure out which one is going your way.
-KL also has commuter trains, a Light Rail Transit (LRT) and a monorail system.
+In major cities there are also buses, which are extremely cheap and convenient once you figure out which one is going your way.
+KL also has commuter trains, a Light Rail Transit (LRT), Mass Rapid Transit (MRT) and a monorail system.

-In the bigger cities across Malaysian Borneo, such as Kuching and Kota Kinabalu, you will find taxis, buses and minibuses.
-Once you're out of the big cities, though, you’re basically on your own and must either walk or hitch.
+In Malaysian Borneo, once you’re out of the big cities, you’re basically on your own and must either walk or hitch.
 If you’re really in the bush, of course, riverboats and aeroplanes are the only alternatives to lengthy jungle treks.

-Taxi rates to specific destinations are fixed by the government and are posted at the taxi stands.
-Air-con taxis cost a few more ringgit than non–air-con, and fares are generally about twice the comparable bus fares.
+Single fares are generally about twice the comparable bus fares.
 If you want to charter a taxi to an obscure destination, or by the hour, you’ll probably have to do some negotiating.
 On the peninsula you’re likely to pay around 50 sen per kilometre.
-In Sarawak, the taxi metre price (for kilometres beyond the first 3km which is RM10) is RM1.20 per km.